$\mu$Ed API: Towards a Shared API for Education Microservices: Initial Proposed API

 A standardized interface for both \emph{formative feedback}, aimed at guiding learning, and \emph{summative assessment}, including the assignment of points or grades, on learner submissions.
 The API does not enforce pedagogical approaches; service providers may implement only formative feedback, only summative assessment, or both, and explicitly communicate their supported features via capability metadata.

-Conceptually, an \texttt{evaluate} request consists of a submission and optional contextual information, such as the task description, learning objectives, assessment criteria, and user information.
+Conceptually, an \texttt{evaluate} request consists of a submission and optional contextual information, such as the task description, learning objectives, and assessment criteria.
 This design allows services to operate with minimal input while enabling richer, more pedagogically grounded feedback when additional context is available.

 A central design decision is the explicit support for different evaluation modes.
-In addition to complete evaluation, the API supports preliminary feedback.
-This distinction allows the same interface to be used for rapid, lightweight feedback such as a preview of how a submission will be interpreted, which is important for example for handwritten inputs.
-Incorporating both functions in one end point allows them to share technologies.
+In addition to complete evaluation, the API supports preliminary feedback, allowing the same interface to be used for rapid, lightweight feedback.
+For example, a preview of how handwritten submissions will be interpreted.
+Incorporating both functions into a single endpoint enables them to share functionality.